Guoxoug/PTQ-acc-cal/README.md

 Note that **accuracy stays constant for both cases above**.

 ## Implementation Details
 The repository uses vanilla [PyTorch](https://github.com/pytorch/pytorch/tree/master/torch), with the exception of quantization.
-Although we only consider post-training quantization, we *simulate* this using the quantization-aware training functiionality that already exists in [PyTorch's built-in quantization functionality](https://pytorch.org/docs/stable/quantization.html).
+Although we only consider post-training quantization, we *simulate* this using the quantization-aware training functionality that already exists in [PyTorch's built-in quantization functionality](https://pytorch.org/docs/stable/quantization.html).
 Code can be found in `utils/quant_utils.py` and `test.py`.

 ## Experiments
 We provide scripts to replicate the experiments found in the paper, for: